CrestApps/laravel-code-generator/README.md

 ## Introduction

-A very clean code generator for Laravel framework that will save you time!
-This awesome tool will help you generate resources like views, controllers, routes, migration or request form!
+A clean code generator for Laravel framework that will save you time!
+This awesome tool will help you generate resources like views, controllers, routes, migrations, languages or request-forms!
+It is extremely flexible and customizable to cover many on the use cases.
+It is shipped with cross-browsers compatible template, along with a client-side validation to modernize your application.

 ## Features

-* Create full resource with a single command.
+* Create full resource using a single command with/without <strong>migration</strong> or from <strong>existing database</strong>.
 * Create standard CRUD controllers with simple or form-request validation.
 * Create model.
 * Create named routes.